 “Today, we take that step,” he said, referring to the launch of ICAD that would match Kuala Lumpur’s economic ambitions as a city of commerce and investment.

-While the High Court in Kuala Lumpur already has a commercial division and also had admiralty courts for years, Wan Ahmad Farid said ICAD was necessary due to the high volume of commercial court cases.
+While the High Court in Kuala Lumpur already has a commercial division (since 2009) and an admiralty court (since 2010), Wan Ahmad Farid said ICAD was necessary due to the high volume of commercial court cases.

 He said creating a dedicated division just for international commercial cases would mean that these cases could be decided quicker.